 If you haven't heard back from anyone during the committed time, you can follow up with them.
 This does not make you look weak or desperate, as you are simply just asking for information related to their expectations.

-When is the interview being wrapped up or how many others are being interviewed internally or externally?
+How many others are being interviewed internally or externally?

 This question gives you an idea of you how long the turnaround time is, which will help you relax instead of becoming stressed counting the days till you hear back.
 This question will also give you information on how many candidates you are competing with, as they could end up becoming your biggest competitors.
 Sometimes companies already have someone within the team who want that promotion, they might have been shadowing/volunteering.
 Companies give preferences to internal hires at times.
 You deserve to know if there are preferred candidates.

 While you are waiting on a response, you can continue with your job search, since searching for a job never stops until you sign a job offer and officially start working.